readthedocs/readthedocs.org/docs/user/intro/add-project.rst

 ==============================

 .. meta::
-   :description lang=en: Add your existing technical documentation from version control system into Read the Docs.
+   :description lang=en: Add your existing documentation from a Git repository into Read the Docs.

-This page drives you through the process to add a documentation project to Read the Docs.
+This page takes you through the process of adding a documentation project to Read the Docs.
 If you have :doc:`connected your Read the Docs account </guides/connecting-git-account>` to GitHub, Bitbucket or GitLab you will be able to add your project automatically.
 Otherwise, you will need to add it manually and perform some extra steps.